10: Altruism

 Do you know someone who always seems to be ready, willing, and able to help?
 Do you know someone who never helps out?
 It seems there are personality and individual differences in the helpfulness of others.
 To answer the question of who chooses to help, researchers have examined 1) the role that sex and gender play in helping, 2) what personality traits are associated with helping, and 3) the characteristics of the “prosocial personality.”

-Who are more helpful—men or women?
+Who is more helpful—men or women?

 In terms of individual differences that might matter, one obvious question is whether men or women are more likely to help.
 In one of the “What Would You Do?” segments, a man takes a woman’s purse from the back of her chair and then leaves the restaurant.
-Initially, no one responds, but as soon as the woman asks about her missing purse, a group of men immediately rush out the door to catch the thief.
+Initially, no one responds, but as soon as the woman asks about her missing purse, a group of men immediately rushes out the door to catch the thief.
 So, are men more helpful than women?
 The quick answer is “not necessarily.”
 It all depends on the type of help needed.
 To be very clear, the general level of helpfulness may be pretty much equivalent between the sexes, but men and women help in different ways (Becker & Eagly, 2004; Eagly & Crowley, 1986).
 What accounts for these differences?

 A trait for being helpful: Agreeableness